mkeskells/aws-encryption-sdk-java/README.md

 * **Declare a Dependency on the AWS Encryption SDK in Java and its dependencies**

-  This library requires the AWS Cryptographic Material Providers Library in Java, and the KMS and DynamoDB clients from the AWS Java SDK V2.
+  This library requires the AWS Cryptographic Material Providers Library in Java, and the KMS from the AWS Java SDK V2.
+  The AWS Java SDK V2 DynamoDB client is a transitive dependency of the AWS Cryptographic Material Providers Library in Java.

   The KMS client from the AWS SDK for Java V1 is an **optional** dependency.